Why Mountainside? Let our Administrator explain why

 Those of us in the senior living community have people coming here every day for tours, looking at the building, investigative visits, etc. Always looking for the “hidden” clues that there is bad care being given, or that people are not seeing “all of it”.
 The question becomes, “where is the best place for my _______?” “where can we get the best care that we can afford?”

-There’s also the illusion that new, bright and shiny are the best and older is bad.
-There are facilities that are bright, shiny and new and the care is so horrendous I can’t imagine why they aren’t shut down.
-I’ve been in healthcare for over 30 years, I’ve talked with thousands of family members and the one thing I consistently say is – don’t pick your nursing home or ALF based on pretty.
+I’ve been in healthcare for over 30 years, I’ve talked with thousands of family members and the one thing I consistently say is – don’t pick your nursing home or ALF based on what it looks like.
 Fountains and pretty ferns only go so far, it is the care that you must be concerned with.
 Of course if you smell bad odors, residents look un-kept or unclean, that’s a concern.

 Sharon Britt, Mountainside Administrator